reddyismav/flash-loan-swap/README.md

 **--You can copy the first address from the console when you do a yarn fork.--** I have also added closing the positions which is a little tricky, still not sure how to ensure that thers no dust remaining.

 I am saving the positions on chain, can be moved to subgraph to improve on the gas cost.
-This

 **So what exactly is the LevAave contract doing -**